Expected changes with Dropbox on File Provider

 AirDrop won't work if Dropbox Backup is enabled.

-• This is a known issue that Dropbox engineers are working to resolve.
+• This is a known issue.

 Running CrowdStrike Falcon Endpoint Security Extension and Dropbox simultaneously may cause system errors.